 Verifying the anchor positions is good to rule out problems with the positioning later.

-- Switch mode to anchor identification
+- Switch the Graph Settings mode to “Anchor identification”

 - Move the Crazyflie close to one anchor

 - Verify that the correct anchor is indicated in the graph